natural-affinity/tdd-guardian/README.md

 This application serves as a skeleton generator for setting up fully automated TDD project templates using Guard.
-It allows one to start with a red-green refactor cycle with Growl notifications from the get-go.
+It allows one to start with a red-green refactor cycle with Growl notifications (via gntp) from the get-go.

 Available Templates
 ===================